biotlab/identity/README.md

+## bIoTlab - synergy of home and body
+bIoTlab is a combination of biotechnology, IoT and smart home technologies to ensure personal well-being.
-"bIoTlab" combine "bio" (biology/biotechnology) and "IoT" (Internet of Things).
+"bIoTlab" combine "bio" (biology/biotechnology) and "IoT" (Internet of Things) for smarter living and better health.

-Integration of biotechnology and IoT in home environments.
+1. Integration of home and body systems
+2. Personalized environment
+3. Improved health monitoring
+4. Enhanced quality of life

 ## Integration of body and home: